Viewed 12415 times

 Also Known As

 Horsegram, galath, kulath, kulthi, gahat.

 Kulith is a type of legume, generally grown in dry agricultural areas.
-It is used as food for fodder and horses in India.
-It is small oval, somewhat kidney shaped, green brown to reddish brown colored bean, about ½ inch diameter in size.
-Its aroma is similar to freshly cut hay.
-These are very hard in texture and require prolonged cooking time to obtain palatable value.
+It is used as a staple food for horses in India, which explains its name.
+It is a small and oval, somewhat kidney shaped, green brown to reddish brown coloured bean, with about ½-inch diameter.
+Its aroma is similar to freshly-cut hay.
+Horse gram is very hard in texture and requires prolonged cooking to obtain palatable value.
 It is consumed as whole seed, sprouts or as whole meal largely by the rural areas of southern India.

 Clean, wash and soak the kulith in plenty of water for 6 to 8 hours.
-Drain and cook them in a vesselful of water till they are just done and use as per the recipe.
+Drain and cook in a vessel full of water till it is just done and use as per the recipe.